Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Experiments

 \section{Experiments}

-In this section, we first describe a simple regression task with an unimodal likelihood, and then we present results for a larger-scale classification task.
-The main aim of these experiments is to provide qualitative and quantitative insights into the performance of the predictive distributions obtained by minimizing the $m$-free energy criterion $\mathcal{J}^m$ of \cite{morningstar2020pac} and the proposed robust $m$-free energy criterion $\mathcal{J}_t^m$.
-Both examples are characterized by model misspecification and outliers.
+In this section, we first describe a simple regression task with an unimodal likelihood, and then we present results for larger-scale classification and regression tasks.
+The main aim of these experiments is to provide qualitative and quantitative insights into the performance of $(m,1)$-robust Bayesian learning of \cite{morningstar2020pac} and the proposed robust $(m,t)$-robust Bayesian learning.
+All examples are characterized by misspecification and outliers.